sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 2030-2200 John Cremona (Moderator): Panel Discussion -- "The Future of Open Source Mathematical Software",
 Panelists: William Stein, Robert Bradshaw, Ondrej Certik, Bill Allombert, Michael Abshoff, and Dan Bernstein.

-Some possible ["/Panel topics"] have been suggested, but we are also open to other relevant topics!
+Some possible [:/panel: panel topics] have been suggested, but we are also open to other relevant topics!

 == Monday 12 November ==
 0900 - 1000 Gregory Bard